isnastish/Nibble/README.md

 In a nutshell, it's a simple API server which accepts user data, makes a request to an external service for detecting user's geolocation based on its IP address, and stores all the information into a Postgres database.
 I have purchased an API key for this assignment with a limit of 30.000 request per month, so that should be more than enough for our purposes.
 For more technical overfiew and design documentation please refer to [api_design document](/api_design.md)

 # Running Nibble service
 To boot up a `nibble` service you should have `docker` installed on your machine.
-When that is done, run `sudo docker compose up --build --force-recreate --no-deps`.
+When that is done, run `sudo docker compose up`.
 That will start one docker container with an actual API service, and another one with Postgres database.
 All the api keys are cofigured inside `compose.yaml`, so you don't need to do anything.
 If everything went right, you should see the following logs:
 ![Screenshot from 2024-12-10 20-44-08](https://github.com/user-attachments/assets/488e4864-c894-4b81-a290-bdb8a030431e)